TristanToye/rails-4-boilerplate/README.md

 ## Other things coming soon:

-* How to run the test suite
+* How to get to the moon on Rails